obs-gh-craigvitter/observe-data-generator/README.md

 - **Dendpoint**: The tool only sends data to the HTTP end point which is at '/v1/http' however you can append values to that endpoint address to provide additional path information to Observe, for example: '/v1/http/accesslog' or '/v1/http/vpcflow'
 - **Dtoken**: This is the Datastream Token that you wish to use for ingesting into Observe.
 - **Dtemplate**: The template to run during the execution.
-Currently the following templates
+Currently the following templates are available: accesslog.ssp, corelight-dns.ssp, and vpcflow.ssp.
+See the templates [README](/templates/README.md) for more information.

 # Building the Executable #